Beach Wedding Planning Checklist: 18 Months to Wedding Day

 Beach wedding logistics you can’t forget

 Sun timing: For outdoor beach ceremonies, golden hour (1 hour before sunset) provides the most flattering light and comfortable temperatures.
 Discuss timing with your photographer and planner.
+A 2:00 PM ceremony in summer means squinting guests and harsh overhead light.
+Avoid it.

 Travel insurance: Strongly recommend travel insurance for everyone, including yourselves.
 Look specifically for policies that cover wedding cancellation due to extreme weather or natural events.

 The most important thing: once you’ve handed everything to your planner, trust them.
 The couples who enjoy their destination weddings most are the ones who do the preparation and then let go on the day.
-Your planner has handled this before — let them handle it.

 Get your free destination guide